dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Analytics Services/Log Analytics Workspace.md

 The data is stored in tables based on the type of data
 KQL is used to query the data

+Used as Storage for Logs connected using Application Insights

 ### Access Control
 **Require Workspace Permission**
 No granular RBAC